 For the year ended December 31, 2018, Harborside derived the entirety of its service and rental revenue from PMACC and SJW through the Retail MSAs and the Farm MSA.
-As at January 7, 2019, the Company had an accounts receivable balance with PMACC and SJW in the amount of \$22,303,626.
-This balance was included as part of the total consideration paid for the acquisitions of PMACC and SJW by Harborside.
+As of December 31, 2018, the Company had an accounts receivable balance with PMACC and SJW in the amount of \$22,147,570.
+The balance outstanding of \$22,303,626 on January 7, 2019 was included as part of the total consideration paid for the acquisition of PMACC and SJW by Harborside.